pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 ``ssh-rsa``.
 ECDSA keys have a slightly different format, they begin with ``ecdsa-sha2-{curve}``.

-.. function:: load_ssh_public_key(data, backend)
+.. function:: load_ssh_public_key(data, backend=None)

     .. versionadded:: 0.7

-    Deserialize a public key from OpenSSH (:rfc:`4253`) encoded data to an instance of the public key type for the specified backend.
+    Deserialize a public key from OpenSSH (:rfc:`4253` and `PROTOCOL.certkeys`_) encoded data to an
+    instance of the public key type for the specified backend.

-    :param bytes data: The OpenSSH encoded key data.
+    :param data: The OpenSSH encoded key data.
+    :type data: :term:`bytes-like`

-    :param backend: A backend which implements
+    :param backend: An optional backend which implements :class:`~cryptography.hazmat.backends.interfaces.RSABackend`,
-        :class:`~cryptography.hazmat.backends.interfaces.RSABackend`,
         :class:`~cryptography.hazmat.backends.interfaces.DSABackend`, or
         :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`